Daniel Daga

-Daniel Demenenge Daga (born 10 January 2007) is a Nigerian international footballer who plays as a midfielder for Norwegian club Molde FK and the Nigeria national under-20 football team.
+Daniel Demenenge Daga (born 10 January 2007) is a Nigerian professional footballer who plays as a midfielder for Norwegian club Molde FK and the Nigeria national under-20 football team.

 Early life

 Daga is from Makurdi, Benue State, in central Nigeria.

-Career
+Club career

 Daga was in a football academy at Carabana FC.
 Daga’s had a breakthrough with the F.C.
 One Rocket first team in early 2022, competing in the Nigeria National League.
 That same year Daga then moved to play for Dakkada F.C. in the Nigeria Professional Football League.

 He joined Enyimba F.C. in September 2023.
 Daga made his Nigeria Premier Football League debut on the 8th of October 2023, playing 87 minutes against Gombe United.
 Enyimba lost the game 2-0.

 Daga won the first Infinix Man of the Match award from Enyimba against Kwara United on the 5th of November.
 He recorded 11 ball recoveries, had 1 big chance created, had 10 successful tackles, won 8 aerial duels, won 7 interceptions and had a 90% pass Accuracy.

 He agreed to join Norwegian side Molde FK in 2024.
+On Thursday 20 August 2026, Daniel Daga officially signed a new long‑term contract with the Molde FK, extending his stay until 2031.